Call of Juarez: Gunslinger: Gameplay

 Every kill in the game is rewarded with experience points.
-A basic kill, a long shot, a headshot, and shooting a running enemy all earn 50 points, with the point total being cumulative - so, for example, a long range head shot will earn 150 points.
+A basic kill, a long shot, a headshot, and shooting a running enemy all earn 50 points, with the point total being cumulative - so, for example, a long-range headshot will earn 150 points.
 Other point values include killing an enemy with an exploding barrel (100), a ricochet kill (100), killing two enemies with a single shot (150), or killing an enemy with falling environmental objects (200).
-The player can increase their experience points haul by achieving combos; multiple kills in quick succession which increase the combo score by one for each kill (so a 150 point kill might earn 300 or 450 points, and so on).
+The player can increase their experience points haul by achieving combos; multiple kills in quick succession which increase the combo score by one for each kill (so a 150-point kill might earn 300 or 450 points, and so on).
 The meter will reset after a few seconds if no kills are made.
 These experience points allow the player to level up their skills via three skill trees; Gunslinger (focuses on handguns), Ranger (rifles), and Trapper (shotguns).
 After beating the game, the player can start a New Game+, carrying over their unlocked skills, which allows them to eventually fully master all three categories.

 The game also features numerous duels, usually at the end of a level.
 In these shootouts, the game switches to third-person and the character and enemy face off against one another.
 There are two gauges on-screen - focus and hand speed.
 The player must use the dual analog sticks (or mouse and keyboard) and attempt to control both gauges so as to achieve as high a percentage as possible.
 The focus gauge must be kept over the enemy and the higher the focus percentage, the smaller the gauge gets and the more precise the shot will be when taken.
 The speed gauge keeps the player's hand as close to their gun as possible without touching it, and the higher the speed percentage, the quicker the gun will be drawn.
 The player has two options in every duel - they can draw before their opponent and get a lower-scoring dishonourable kill or wait until the opponent has drawn and get a higher-scoring honourable kill.